sci-42ver/SICP_SDF/sicp_notes.md

   Here "headed list" just means [Linked List](https://www.andrew.cmu.edu/course/15-121/lectures/Linked%20Lists/linked%20lists.html)
 - > In order to have a place that we can change when we add a new record to the table, we build the table as a headed list.
 A headed list has a special backbone pair at the beginning, which holds a dummy “record”
-  See `(insert! key value table)` which inserts at the *head of actual records* for efficiency.
+  See `(insert! key value table)` which inserts at the *head of actual records* for efficiency. and CS61A notes
+  > That is, even in an “empty” table we have a pair to set-cdr!
 - Why use `(list key-1 ...)` for `(insert! key-1 key-2 value table)`: see Figure 3.23 math part.
   - See book p135
     > e entire sequence is constructed by nested cons operations: ...